"How To Hang Wallpaper Easy"

 through both layers of wallpaper at one time.
 Without the primer the drywall would split.
 This technique cannot be done without an oil-base primer.

-So you ask, what will happen if I don't prime
+What will happen if I don't prime the walls before installing wallpaper?